Welcome to the Wisconsin's Veterans Day Observance

-Veterans here in Wisconsin and across the country, each and every person who donned the uniform of a soldier, marine, sailor, airman or coast guardsman … whether they served on the beaches of Europe, in the jungles of Asia, the deserts of the Middle East, or here at home… wherever they served, they deserve our gratitude, on November 11th and every day.
+Veterans here in Wisconsin and across the country, each and every person who donned the uniform of a soldier, marine, sailor, airman, coast guardsman, and Space Force guardians… whether they served on the beaches of Europe, in the jungles of Asia, the deserts of the Middle East, or here at home… wherever they served, they deserve our gratitude, on November 11th and every day.

 Learn About and Share Veteran Stories

 We invite you to share your #WisVetsStory, photos, and to also learn more about the veterans that have helped shape the spirit of this country.
-Create an oral history (or read someone else's) and meet the veterans (or those who are proud of a veteran in their life) who serve you at the Wisconsin Department of Veterans Affairs.
+Create an oral history (or read someone else's) with the Wisconsin Veterans Museum and watch the awarding of the 2021 Women Veteran of the Year.